-To prove it, we’ve collected the professional profiles from just a few of our most impressive inhabitants.
-Most of these companies create the behind-the-scenes products that run our lives — everything from silicon to industrial mixers to tube and duct assemblies for aerospace applications.
+To prove it, we’ve collected the professional profiles from just a few of our most impressive companies.
+Most of these companies create behind-the-scenes products that run our lives.
+Everything from silicon to industrial mixers to tube and duct assemblies for aerospace applications.
 Others, which you may have already heard of, contribute to the distinct culture in Butte.

 Whether it’s a crucial component of something you can purchase or a final product you see in stores, we’re excited to recognize these local companies, their products and the reasons they love working in Butte.

 Not quite sure what these technologies do in practice?
-Take, for example, their ResonantAcoustic® commercial mixers: traditional industrial mixers, much like your kitchen blender, can damage materials with their metal blades, but these acoustic mixers use sound waves to evenly mix components found in cosmetics, pharmaceuticals and even rocket propellant.
+For example, take their ResonantAcoustic® commercial mixers: traditional industrial mixers, much like your kitchen blender, can damage materials with their metal blades, but these acoustic mixers use sound waves to evenly mix components found in cosmetics, pharmaceuticals and even rocket propellant.

 The process is pretty incredible to watch:

-Headquartered in historic uptown Butte, Resodyn has facilities all around the Butte area, supporting everything from manufacturing and assembly to biological laboratories to prototype development.
+Headquartered in historic uptown Butte, Resodyn has facilities all around the Butte area.
+They support everything from manufacturing and assembly to biological laboratories to prototype development.
 Employees love not only the short commutes in Butte, but also the year-long opportunities for outdoor recreation in their spare time.
-The company got its start in a Butte garage over 20 years ago, and they don’t appear to be planning on leaving anytime soon.
+The company got its start in a Butte garage over 20 years ago.
+And, they don’t appear to be planning on leaving anytime soon.

 “It’s a Butte business and it’s a growing business in Butte,” said CEO and founder Lawrence Farrar earlier this year, according to the Montana Standard.
 He also added that it’s exciting to see a bunch of “cowboys” delivering technology all over the world.

-Silicon is one of those crucial ingredients present in a large number of our everyday products, including tablets, TVs, smartphones and most other electronic devices — the production of silicon and related gases is thus an increasingly large industry.
+Silicon is one of those crucial ingredients present in a large number of our everyday products.
+Including tablets, TVs, smartphones and most other electronic devices.
+Thus, the production of silicon and related gases are an increasingly large industry.

 REC Silicon is a leader in this industry, supplying high-purity polysilicon and silicon gases to solar and electronics producers worldwide.
 And its facility in Butte?
 It’s the world’s largest supplier of silane gas, used to produce semiconductors, flat panel displays, glass and solar panels.

-As an international company headquartered in Norway, REC Silicon benefits from how easy it is to ship from Montana, especially since the only foreign trade zone within a five-state radius is located in Butte.
-Additionally, REC Silicon has received much political support from Montana legislature, enabling it to continue production even in the midst of recent national trade wars with China.
+As an international company headquartered in Norway, REC Silicon benefits from how easy it is to ship from Montana.
+Especially since the only foreign trade zone within a five-state radius is located in Butte.
+Additionally, REC Silicon has received much political support from the Montana legislature.
+Thus enabling it to continue production even in the midst of recent national trade wars with China.

-Headframe Spirits is a rapidly growing company exhibiting strong Butte roots — the name of the company, in fact, says it all.
+Headframe Spirits is a rapidly growing company exhibiting strong Butte roots.
+In fact, the name of the company says it all.

 If you’re unfamiliar with the history of the area, the Butte Headframes are remnants of the many mines that put the city of Butte on the map in the early 1800s as one of the largest copper producers in the country.
 Orphan Girl Mine, the namesake of the Headframe Spirit’s best-selling liqueur, is now the site of the National Museum of Mining.

-Established in 2010, Headframe Spirits has not only experienced substantial growth in size — bringing on 25 new employees in just 2 years — but also in reputation, earning several regional awards for innovation and entrepreneurial success.
-They have already started making moves to expand, proposing the largest distillery west of the Mississippi right here in Butte… in a re-purposed mine field, of course.
+Established in 2010, Headframe Spirits has not only experienced substantial growth in size – bringing on 25 new employees in just 2 years – but also in reputation, earning several regional awards for innovation and entrepreneurial success.
+They have already started making moves to expand, proposing the largest distillery west of the Mississippi right here in Butte.
+And, it’s located in a repurposed minefield, of course.